ISDuBA/ISDuBA/docs/README.md

 Not setting the correct port without the -k/--keycloakRunning option will cause the script to try and call the wrong port over and over until stopped.

+Some further notes for development can be found [in our development documentation](./development.md)

 ## Production-setup